merenlab/merenlab.org/software/anvio/help/programs/anvi-run-kegg-kofams/index.md

   display: true
 ---

-Run KOfam HMMs on an anvi&#39;o contigs database..
+Run KOfam HMMs on an anvi&#39;o contigs database.

 See **[program help menu](../../../vignette#anvi-run-kegg-kofams)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.